mahab339/kan3an/README.md

 ###TODO
 For the sake of learning the very powerful tool: shell scripting.
 I intend to add the following features to the script:
-* Support emulator, add option that launch the emulator instead of the physical device.
+* Support emulator, add option that launch the emulator instead of a physical device.
 * An option for the user to specify the launcher activity.
 * Set the default launcher activity from the terminal.
 * Adding "launch without rebuilding" option.